 DMRI offers further consultancy within specifications, dimensioning, connections to steam and vacuum supply, commissioning, approvals, training and control according to individual customer demands.
-Please contact Claus Hindborg Kristensen +45 72201903, cch@teknologisk.dk

 Connection and installing of tool

 Steam supplied to the Steam Vac Classic tool must be of a quality suited for direct contact with food.